borsini/simple-home-accounting/README.md

 [![Build Status](https://travis-ci.org/Benlenem/ledger-charts.svg?branch=develop)](https://travis-ci.org/Benlenem/ledger-charts)

 > This project aims to simplify everyone's day-to-day accounting.
-It provides a simple web based application.
+It provides a simple web based serverless application.

 For years I have use complex or closed source sofwares to do this simple task.
 I wanted :
 - to do my accounting quickly and everywhere